Supervision

 • Accessibility: The office building is secure with CCTV.
 It has a bathroom available and is wheelchair accessible.

 • Parking: Free on-site parking is available.
-I recommend arriving with a little extra time to find a space, as parking is subject to availability.
+As the car park can be very busy during the day, I recommend arriving a few minutes early to ensure you find a space, as parking is subject to availability.

 Online Supervision

-For those who prefer the convenience of an online space, I offer supervision sessions via Zoom.
+For those who prefer the convenience of an online space, I offer supervision sessions via Google Meet.

 • Session Length: Sessions are 60 or 90 minutes long.